ksato9700/webhook_logger/README.md

 # Webhook Logger
-A tool to record webhook notificatioin
+A tool to record webhook notification

 ## Usage
 ```